-Olivia does need rescuing a few times but it never diminishes her Badass, Action Girl status.
+Olivia needs rescuing a few times but it never diminishes her Badass, Action Girl status.
 In 2x01 she (understandably) spent the entire episode completely freaked out in a hospital bed and was almost strangled by a shapeshifter.
 When asked if she was okay she let's everyone know that she's back by responding with "Go get that bitch".
-She needs rescuing again in "Entrada" when she's completely immobilised and Strapped to an Operating Table and in "Lysergic Acid Diethylamide" when she's trapped in her own mind.
+She needs rescuing again in "Entrada" when she's Strapped to an Operating Table and in "Lysergic Acid Diethylamide" when she's trapped in her own mind.

-Subverted in "The End of All Things" when Olivia is kidnapped by David Robert Jones, who's trying to activate her Cortexiphan superpowers as part of his evil plans.
-Meanwhile, Peter and rest of the team try to find a way to get her back.
+"The End of All Things".
+Olivia is kidnapped by David Robert Jones, who's trying to activate her Cortexiphan superpowers as part of his Evil Plan.
+Meanwhile, Peter and rest of The Team try to find a way to get her back.
 She ends up manipulating Jones into kidnapping Peter so he can serve as the emotional "battery" for the activation, but instead of merely turning on some light bulbs as he wants she electrocutes one of his henchmen and frees them both.